UPDATE December 17, 2015:

 October 29, 2015:

 Monroe Isadore, 107, was the oldest living resident in Pine Bluff, Arkansas.

-Isadore was a well-respected former lawn man lived peacefully and independently at this home on Pine Bluff's west side.
+Isadore was a well-respected former lawn man who lived peacefully and independently at a house on Pine Bluff's west side.
 He rented a small room at a house, paying only $100 a month.

 Then someone came up with the idea of moving the old man to a new home with round-the-clock care.
 And on moving day, all hell broke loose.

 The god-fearing grandpa got grumpy, grabbed his gun and refused to go.
 He locked himself in his room.